SidheshwarSarangal/department-vikram-project/README.md

 npm start
 ```

-Note: in the client folder, please add DB_URL with appropriate url of the database.
+Note: In the Server folder, please add DB_URL with appropriate url of the database.

 ## Landing Page